-- ☐ Enforce that staff and students stay home if: - They have tested positive for or are showing COVID-19 symptoms, until they meet criteria for return. - They have recently had close contact with a person with COVID-19, until they meet criteria for return. - ☐ Conduct symptom screening of any person entering the building, including students, teachers, staff, and other visitors.
+- ☐ Enforce that staff and students stay home if: - They have tested positive for or are showing COVID-19 symptoms, until they meet criteria for return. - They have recently had close contact with a person with COVID-19, until they meet criteria for return. - ☐ Conduct daily symptom screening of any person entering the building, including students, teachers, staff, and other visitors.
 Screening may be provided at the school entrance, prior to arrival at school, or upon boarding school transportation.
 Example screening tools: - Symptom Screening Checklist: Elementary School Students (English | Spanish).
 Designed to be administered to person dropping off a young child. - Symptom Screening Checklist: Middle and High School Students or Any Person Entering the Building (English | Spanish).
-Designed to be administered to any person middle-school-aged or older, including students, teachers, staff, families, or visitors. - The more narrow set of COVID-19 symptoms listed on the Screening Flow Chart and as well as the screening checklists reflects required exclusionary symptoms in order to avoid over-exclusion of people from school facilities.
+Designed to be administered to any person middle-school-aged or older, including students, teachers, staff, families, or visitors. - There is a more narrow set of COVID-19 symptoms (fever, chills, shortness of breath or difficulty breathing, new cough, new loss of taste or smell) listed on the Screening Flow Chart and the screening checklists.
+The symptoms on the broader list include more common issues that may impact children with a routine illness, and may not be affiliated with COVID-19.
+Excluding students

-Schools may choose to utilize a parent/guardian attestation of a symptom screening (Examples: English | Spanish) for their child in lieu of in-person screening for students who are boarding school transportation.
+Schools may choose to utilize a daily parent/ guardian attestation of a symptom screening (Examples: English | Spanish) for their child in lieu of in-person screening for students who are boarding school transportation.
 However, a student whose parent/guardian submitted an attestation must be screened for symptoms and have temperature checked upon arrival at the school building.